-Join Richard Harrington for an in-depth discussion in this video Shooting video, part of Up and Running with the Canon Rebel T4i and T5i (EOS 650D and 700D).
+Join Richard Harrington for an in-depth discussion in this video Shooting video, part of Learning the Canon Rebel T4i and T5i (EOS 650D and 700D).

 - Your DSLR camera is also capable of shooting high-definition video.
 Shooting video on a DSLR is great, because you can use the same high-quality glass and the camera that you already own.
 But, it can be a bit challenging.
 If you want to learn more about shooting video, I'd encourage you to check out the DSLR Video Tips series, here on Lynda.com.
 Shooting video is very similar to live-view photography.
 In fact, most of the things you just learned in the last module apply.
 For best results, I recommend that you choose an aperture to let in the right amount of light, and control the depth of field.